-- How to avoid over-training (memorization) while promote generalization
+- Avoid over-training (memorization) while promoting generalization

 1 or 2 Days

 Application of data-driven analytics and predictive modeling in the oil and gas industry is fairly new.
 A handful of researchers and practitioners have concentrated their efforts on providing the next generation of tools that incorporates these technologies for the petroleum industry.